Trials

 The number of trials is increased

-Trials for one-time payment plans are not included in the trials metric since these are meant to help you assess the long-term health of your business, which comes from recurring subscriptions.
+Trials for one-time payment plans are not included in the trials metric since these metrics are meant to help you assess the long-term health of your business, which comes from recurring subscriptions.

 Here’s how we track trial conversions: